intrntbrn/awesomewm-vim-tmux-navigator/README.md

 How does it work
 ------------
 The plugin sends the correct keypresses based on the focused appplication.
-In order to differentitate between (n|g)vim and tmux clients, the title of your terminal is changed.
+In order to differentitate between vim and tmux clients, the title of your terminal is changed.

 If your shell/terminal stack is not configured to show dynamic titles, you can set the `experimental` flag, which will try to determine the focused application by using `pstree`.